-In September 2009, NCI and NHGRI announced that TCGA will move forward to produce comprehensive genomic maps of at least 20 types of cancer over the next five years, made possible by the investment of $175 million in American Recovery and Reinvestment Act funds.
+In September 2009, NCI and NHGRI announced that TCGA planned to produce comprehensive genomic maps of at least 20 types of cancer over the next five years, made possible by the investment of $175 million in American Recovery and Reinvestment Act funds.
 TCGA was uniquely positioned to achieve this ambitious goal based on the pilot’s success in establishing key infrastructure and processes.
-These achievements include the abilities to: acquire tumor samples, along with matched samples of normal tissue, from a wide range of clinical sites; efficiently extract DNA and its sister molecule, RNA, from tissue samples; rapidly characterize and sequence thousands of DNA and RNA samples; collaboratively analyze and integrate diverse types of data; and swiftly provide data to the research community through public databases designed to protect patient privacy.
+With its pipeline in place, TCGA efficiently acquired samples of tumors and matched normal tissue, rapidly sequenced the DNA and RNA of the samples, and comprehensively characterized the genomes using seven genomic platforms.

 This pioneering effort to map and analyze cancer genomes in a large-scale, systematic manner has changed the way cancer is studied, and will ultimately transform the way cancer is treated.
-Because TCGA data is free to use, it significantly reduces the costs and expedites the process of drug development, enabling both public and private sector researchers to pursue targeted therapies or combinations of therapies aimed at the specific pathways involved in a certain cancer type or subtype.
+Because TCGA data is free to use, it significantly reduces the costs and expedites the process of drug development, enabling both public and private sector researchers to pursue targeted therapies aimed at the specific pathways in a certain cancer type or subtype.
 This new level of insight, provided by TCGA and future efforts that will build upon the TCGA’s foundation, will chart a new course for cancer research and pioneer the way to more effective, individualized approaches for helping each patient with cancer.

 Learn more about the cancer genomics field and TCGA's place in it by selecting a link below: